tomlobato/db_facet/README.md

 It\`s designed to ensure a blazing fast database write (DbSpiderWeaver, that relies on [activerecord-import](https://github.com/zdennis/activerecord-import)) and supports rails [globalize](https://github.com/globalize/globalize).

+db_facet is written to work on RubyOnRails, but can be used in any system just by writing the activerecord models and its relations representing your database.

 ## Installation

 Add this line to your application's Gemfile: